-Group
+Gro Group

-2012 2011
+2013 2012

 S\$'000 S\$'000

-Loan receivable - non-current, at amortised cost 901 2,433
+Loans receivable - non-current, at amortised cost 19,842 901

-Loan receivable - current, at amortised cost 4,759
+Loans receivable - current, at amortised cost 2,500 4,759

-5,660 2,433
+22,342 5,660

-The loan receivables, denominated in Australian dollars, are unsecured.
-The effective interest rate of the loan receivables is 42% (2011:15%) per annum.
+The loans receivable, denominated in Australian dollars, are unsecured.
+The effective interest rate of the loans receivable is 19% (2012: 42%) per annum.

-The current loan receivable is extended to a third party for a development project to fund the construction of apartments in Australia.
-The effective interest rate comprises of internal rate of return of 15% per annum on the principal amount and variable interest determinable at completion of the project less relevant 10% withholding tax.
+The current loans receivable are extended to third parties for development projects to fund the construction of apartments in Australia.
+The effective interest rate comprises of internal rate of return of 19% (2012: 15%) per annum on the principal amount and variable interest determinable at completion of the project less relevant 10% withholding tax.

-The non-current loan receivable is extended to another third party for a development project to fund the construction of apartments in Australia.
-The effective interest rate comprises of internal rate of return of 25% per annum on the principal amount.
+The non-current loans receivable are extended to other third parties for development projects to fund the construction of apartments in Australia.
+The effective interest rate comprises of internal rate of return of 17% (2012: 25%) per annum on the principal amount and variable interest determinable at completion of the project less relevant 10% withholding tax.